remyeltorro/celldetective/docs/source/overview.rst

 Hardware requirements
 ~~~~~~~~~~~~~~~~~~~~~

-RAM needed (8+?
-16+?)
-CPU needed, GPU needed...
+The software was tested on several machines, including:

+- An Intel(R) Core(TM) i9-10850K CPU @ 3.60GHz, with a single NVIDIA GeForce RTX 3070 (8 Gb of memory) and 16 Gb of memory
+- An Intel(R) Core(TM) i7-9750H CPU @ 2.60 GHz, with 16 Gb of memory

-The GPU implementation was tested with a single NVIDIA GeForce RTX 3070, with 8 Gb of memory.
-Succesive segmentation and DL signal analysis could be performed without saturating the GPU memory thanks to the subprocess formulation for the different modules.
+In GPU mode, succesive segmentation and DL signal analysis could be performed without saturating the GPU memory thanks to the subprocess formulation for the different modules.
+The GPU can be disabled in the startup window.
+The software does not require a GPU (but model inference will be longer).

+The memory must be sufficient to load a movie stack at once in order to visualize it in napari.
+Otherwise, processing is performed frame by frame, therefore the memory required is extremely low.

 Software requirements
 ~~~~~~~~~~~~~~~~~~~~~

 The software was developed simulateously on Ubuntu 20.04 and Windows 11.
-It was tested on MacOS.
+It was tested on MacOS, but Tensorflow installation can rquire extra steps.

 - Linux: Ubuntu 20.04.6 LTS (Focal Fossa) (not tested on ulterior versions)
-- Windows:
+- Windows: Windows 11 Home 23H2
-- MacOS:

 To use the software, you must install python, *e.g.* through `Anaconda <https://www.anaconda.com/download>`_.
 We developed and tested the software in Python 3.9.18.